dodevops/packer-puppetdev/README.md

 Create a subdirectory "hieradata" and place hiera yaml files there.

-Look under vagrant.includes/hiera.yaml for the default hiera configuration.
+Look under vagrant.includes/hiera.yaml or hiera5.yaml (for puppet 4) for
+the default hiera configuration.

 ### Overriding configuration